anilkumarpothala/mydashboard/README.md

 Key Insights:

-Year by Year car sales: The sheet seems to track car sales data across various years, with information on the number of sales per year.
+1) Year by Year car sales: The sheet seems to track car sales data across various years, with information on the number of sales per year.

-Brand vs Income: There is also financial data associated with specific car brands, reflecting the total sales amount for each brand.
+2) Brand vs Income: There is also financial data associated with specific car brands, reflecting the total sales amount for each brand.

-km dirven and selling price by each brand: The percentage of kilometeres driven by cars after buying the car from the each brand.
+3) Km dirven and selling price by each brand: The percentage of kilometeres driven by cars after buying the car from the each brand.

 Purpose: